-Grupo Elektra, S.A.B. de C.V. filed before the Metropolitan Regional Chambers of the Federal Court of Administrative Justice a lawsuit for annulment against the income tax credit for the 2012 tax year.
+Grupo Elektra, S.A.B. de C.V. filed before the Metropolitan Regional Chambers of the Federal Court of Administrative Justice a nullity action against the income tax credit for the 2012 tax year, which was resolved in the sense of confirming the tax credit on September 13, 2023.

-Currently, we are waiting for the Superior Chamber of the Federal Court of Administrative Justice to resolve the matter.
+We are currently waiting for the Superior Chamber of the Federal Court of Administrative Justice to publish the engrossment and notify us of the ruling in order to be able to challenge it by means of an amparo before the Collegiate Courts.